 January 26, 2021

-With experience as a learning and development specialist under her belt, Bridge grad, Elaine Choo, from Singapore, branched out to teaching English when she moved to Chile two years ago.
-We video-interviewed her recently and she shared her experience adapting to Chilean culture and gave us her tips on building rapport with online ESL learners.
-Read an excerpt of the interview below or watch the full video at the end of this post.
+With experience as a learning and development specialist under her belt, Bridge grad Elaine Choo, from Singapore, branched out to teaching English when she moved to Chile two years ago.
+She shares her experience adapting to Chilean culture and offers tips for building rapport with online ESL learners.
+Read an excerpt of the interview below, or watch the full video at the end of this post.

-Can you tell us a bit about you, Elaine?
+Hi, Elaine!
+Can you tell us a bit about yourself?

 I studied workplace learning and business education.
 That was what my master’s degree was in.
 I worked as a learning and development specialist in corporate companies, supporting the learning and development of staff.
 Basically, the person that all my students interacted with in the human resources department, who planned their whole curriculum and English learning, would have been me.

 How has your experience as a learning and development specialist helped you as an English teacher?

 I think the transition was very easy.
 I suppose that I had a much easier time than maybe the teachers who have never taught in their lives – or maybe this is kind of like their first job.
 I think for those very young teachers, it probably took them some time to learn how to really teach and how to really engage.
 But for me, for the last 15 to 18 years, I’ve always been doing stand-up training.
 So, it’s not different.
 The kind of engagement that you use and do is exactly the same, whether it’s in a face-to-face model or a platform.

 The other thing that was also very helpful for my students was that my background was in a corporate setting.
 I remember having a group class with two guys.
 One of the guys said, “I’m starting to get nervous because I’m going to take over this global supply weekly call with participants from different parts of the world.
 So, everything is going to be in English.”